Band in China: Plot

 During filming on the Crimson Dawn movie, the censorship continues to the point that Chinese officials are on set to approve its content.
 The producer asks Stan to rewrite the script "from his heart", but Stan is frustrated by a Chinese censor standing over his shoulder as he writes in his bedroom, erasing passages he disapproves of.
 Later with his bandmates, Stan realizes that the only film that will even be accepted in China is something "vanilla and cheesy".
 Stan's best friend, Kyle Broflovski, disembarks from a bus with Eric Cartman following their stay in an ICE detention center in the previous episode.
 The friends' reunion inspires Stan to re-form his previous band Fingerbang for a new biopic, but he changes his mind during filming, saying that no matter how badly he wishes to leave the farm, he cannot bring himself to compromise for China, and commenting that anyone who does is worthless.
 Meanwhile, Tegridy Weed has become legal in China.
 As a dump truck unloads a load of cash at the farm during a family meal, Stan asks Randy why he is covered in honey and blood.
 When Randy admits that he murdered Pooh, Stan calmly leaves the table to write another song about his father.

+Production

+The day prior to the episode's release, the series' producers released a statement asking for both male and female voice actors to portray Winnie-the-Pooh and Piglet, respectively.
+The audition request did not specify what the episode would entail, simply asking for interested voice actors.
+During the scene of Stan's band performing at a festival, the song "Useless Sacrifice" by the French metal group Death Decline plays.
+Later, during the rehearsal scene, the song "Second Skin" by the American metal group Dying Fetus plays.